AhmetEminSaglik/Phone_Server_Project/README.md

 <hr/>

-- Now we write here ("2" phone where is written as "Enter Phone Number" with gray color) phone number that we want to call.
+- Now we write here ("2" phone where is written as "Enter phone Number" with gray color) phone number that we want to call.

 <br/>![25.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/25.png)
 <br/><br/>